shaileshiet31/shailesh_331829/README.md

-# whether simulation project
+# weather simulation project

-to run-->WhetherSimulationEngine.java  main method is entry point to simulation engine
+to run-->WeatherSimulationEngine.java  main method is entry point to simulation engine

-this project is used to simulate whether data at the entry point of the program it will ask for fallowing inputs:
+this project is used to simulate Weather data at the entry point of the program it will ask for fallowing inputs:
 1)no of records to generate
 2)latitude-->+-10 range of random latitudes lower and upper range will be created on behalf of entered latitude